Minimum degrees for powers of paths and cycles: Main lemmas and proof of Theorem

 Roughly speaking, we will be more ambitious and aim for a connected $K_{k+1}$-factor in $R$ larger than guaranteed by the relative minimum degree (see Lemma~\ref{lem:stability}~\ref{item:stability-large-factor} and~\ref{item:stability-target-factor}).
 We prove that we will fail to find this larger connected $K_{k+1}$-factor only if $R$ (and hence $G$) is `very close' to the extremal graph $G_p(k,v(R),\delta(R))$, in which case we will say that $R$ is {\em near-extremal} (see Lemma~\ref{lem:stability}~\ref{item:stability-extremal}).
 The following lemma, which we call Stability Lemma and prove in Section~\ref{section:stability}, does precisely this.
 Note that this lemma guarantees the copies of $K_{k+2}$ required in the Embedding Lemma (Lemma~\ref{lem:embedding}).
 We remark that the proof of Stability Lemma is our main contribution as it is significantly more involved than in~\cite{AllenBoettcherHladky} and the analysis requires new insights.

-\begin{lemma}[Stability Lemma] Given an integer $k\geq3$ and $\mu>0$, for any sufficiently small $\eta>0$ there exists an integer $m_0$ such that if $\delta\in\left[(\frac{k-1}{k}+\mu)n,\frac{kn}{k+1}\right]$ and $G$ is a graph on $n\geq m_0$ vertices with minimum degree $\delta(G)\geq\delta$, then either \begin{enumerate}[label=(C\arabic{*})] \item $CK_{k+1}F(G)\geq(k+1)(k\delta-(k-1)n)$, or \item $CK_{k+1}F(G)\geq\pp_k(n,\delta+\eta n)$, or \item $G$ has $k-1$ vertex-disjoint independent sets of combined size at least $(k-1)(n-\delta)-5k\eta n$ whose removal disconnects $G$ into components which are each of size at most $\frac{19}{10}(k\delta-(k-1)n)$ and for each such component $X$ all copies of $K_k$ in $G$ containing at least one vertex of $X$ are $K_{k+1}$-connected in $G$. \end{enumerate} Moreover, in~\ref{item:stability-target-factor} and~\ref{item:stability-extremal} each $K_{k+1}$-component of $G$ contains a copy of $K_{k+2}$. \end{lemma}
+\begin{lemma}[Stability Lemma] Given an integer $k\geq3$ and $\mu>0$, for any sufficiently small $\eta>0$ there exists an integer $m_0$ such that if $\delta\in\left[(\frac{k-1}{k}+\mu)n,\frac{kn}{k+1}\right]$ and $G$ is a graph on $n\geq m_0$ vertices with minimum degree $\delta(G)\geq\delta$, then either \begin{enumerate}[label=(C\arabic{*})] \item $\ckf_{k+1}(G)\geq(k+1)(k\delta-(k-1)n)$, or \item $\ckf_{k+1}(G)\geq\pp_k(n,\delta+\eta n)$, or \item $G$ has $k-1$ vertex-disjoint independent sets of combined size at least $(k-1)(n-\delta)-5k\eta n$ whose removal disconnects $G$ into components which are each of size at most $\frac{19}{10}(k\delta-(k-1)n)$ and for each such component $X$ all copies of $K_k$ in $G$ containing at least one vertex of $X$ are $K_{k+1}$-connected in $G$. \end{enumerate} Moreover, in~\ref{item:stability-target-factor} and~\ref{item:stability-extremal} each $K_{k+1}$-component of $G$ contains a copy of $K_{k+2}$. \end{lemma}

-Note that Lemma~\ref{lem:stability}~\ref{item:stability-large-factor} gives a connected $K_{k+1}$-factor whose size is significantly larger than $\pp_k(n,\delta)$, which is the maximum size we can guarantee in general (see Figure~\ref{fig:cube-path} for an illustration in the case $k=3$).
-We also remark that since $\pp_k(n,\delta)$ is a function with relatively large jumps at certain points, around these points Lemma~\ref{lem:stability}~\ref{item:stability-target-factor} gives a connected $K_{k+1}$-factor whose size is significantly larger than $\pp_k(n,\delta)$.
+Note that~\ref{item:stability-large-factor} gives a connected $K_{k+1}$-factor whose size is significantly larger than $\pp_k(n,\delta)$, which is the maximum size we can guarantee in general (see Figure~\ref{fig:cube-path} for an illustration in the case $k=3$).
+We also remark that since $\pp_k(n,\delta)$ is a function with relatively large jumps at certain points, around these points~\ref{item:stability-target-factor} gives a connected $K_{k+1}$-factor whose size is significantly larger than $\pp_k(n,\delta)$.
+Furthermore, we clarify that the `components' in~\ref{item:stability-extremal} refer to the usual connected components of a graph rather than $K_{k+1}$-components.
+It is notable that the two functions $\pp_k(n,\delta)$ and $\pc_k(n,\delta)$ are sufficiently similar that Stability Lemma handles both.
+We will only need to distinguish between the $k$th powers of paths and the $k$th powers of cycles when we consider near-extremal graphs.